hasiya89/my-travel-adventure/index.md

 ### 2. **New Delhi, India**
 ![India_Gate](./Delhi_India.jpg)
---
-"Delhi, India: A vibrant fusion of history and modernity, where majestic monuments meet bustling markets and flavorful street food.
-Explore the rich cultural tapestry in the shadow of ancient forts and contemporary wonders."
+- "Delhi, India: A vibrant fusion of history and modernity, where majestic monuments meet bustling markets and flavorful street food.
+Explore the rich cultural tapestry in the shadow of ancient forts and contemporary wonders."-

 - **Must-see**: Red Fort and Humayun's Tomb 🕌
 - **Best time to visit**:  October to March 🌸 for pleasant weather and festivals